TheTechLearner/.github/profile/README.md

 # TheTechLearner

 This is the official forum of TheTechLearner on GitHub.
 We have opened our public organization-profile on GitHub for the first time to start an amazing open source journey from scratch.
+Founder & Maintainer [Rajdeep Das](https://github.com/Rajspeaks).

 ## About
 TheTechLearner is an educational blog on technical facts/updates, case studies on latest tech stacks & a ground level door to digital marketing tips and cracks based on blogging, especially it has earned a remarkable idenitity after publishing its series of 'How to Start your blog', made for newbie bloggers.